GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/web-to-app-attribution/index.md

 ## What is web-to-app attribution?

-Web-to-app attribution means if a user clicks an ad in a Chrome mobile browser, and then goes on to later make a purchase in an Android app, the Attribution Reporting API can directly attribute that conversion performed in the Android app to the ads shown in the Chrome mobile browser.
+If a user clicks an ad in a Chrome mobile browser, and then goes on to later make a purchase in an Android app, the Attribution Reporting API can directly attribute that conversion performed in the Android app to the ads shown in the Chrome mobile browser.
+That's web-to-app attribution.

-The same is true in the reverse. if a user clicks an ad in an Android app, and then goes on to later make a purchase in a Chrome mobile browser, the Attribution Reporting API can directly attribute that conversion.
+Similarly, if a user clicks an ad in an Android app, and then goes on to later make a purchase in a Chrome mobile browser, the Attribution Reporting API can directly attribute that conversion.
+That's app-to-web attribution.

 Note that the API records web-to-app attributions when they occur on the same device.

-## How is it implemented?
+## How is web-to-app attribution implemented?

-First, you'll want to make sure that cross-web and app measurement is available in your web code base.
+To implement web-to-app attribution, first make sure that cross-web and app measurement is available in your web code base.
 To do this, when you register an event, include the `Attribution-Reporting-Eligible` header in your request to the reporting origin.